Jeffrey Dean Morgan Calls Out ‘Rude And Creepy’ People Who Come To His House

 “Look.
 I’m sorry.
 Now please let me out of the basement!
 I won’t do it again!”

 Jeffrey Dean Morgan currently stars as Negan on The Walking Dead which airs on AMC.
-It returns for its ninth season in Fall 2018.
+It returns for its ninth season in fall 2018.